robfrank/testcontainers-examples/README.md

 # Structure

-Even if Testcontainers is targeted to JUnit4, all the code presented here are using Junit5.
+All the code presented here uses Junit5.

 Tests are written in Java and Kotlin too.

+In src/main/docker there are a couple of custom images used in tests